ManticSic/jekyll-page/_projects/home-server.md

 ---
 title: Home Server
-excerpt: The story how I have build my small server
+excerpt: The story how I have build my small home server
 toc: true
 ---

-Here you should find the story why I decided to buy me own server and what trouble I had while building ist.
+Here you should find the story why I decided to build a custom server and what trouble I had while building ist.
-Unfortunately it's not finished... that's why you have to read this small message.
+Unfortunately it's not finished yet... that's why you have to read this small message.